huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ![A category consists of 3 objects and their morphisms](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/3_objs_category.png)

 An agile reader might ask: Why do we need identity?
 The answer is that it's like 0 when studying addition, which does nothing but significant, because once you have it, you can do algebras.
-The identity morphisms in category theory usually does nothing, [but all important concept of isomorphism relies for its definition on the concept of identity morphism][2].
+The identity morphisms in category theory usually does nothing, [but all important concept of isomorphism relies for its definition on the concept of identity morphism][2]:

+> Given objects *A* and *B* in a category ***C***, an isomorphism is a morphism ƒ: A → B that has an inverse, i.e. there exists a morphism g: B → A with ƒ∘g = 1<sub>B</sub> and g∘ƒ = 1<sub>A</sub>.

 In a programming language, Typescript in our case, we can treat types as objects(not only the type that are predefined in Typescript, but also your own classes), and morphisms as function that mapping between types.
 But one thing to notice that, functions should be total, which means given one specific input value, there can be only one determined effect, which means they are pure.
 So the type notation for the identity in Typescript morphism can be written as: